nicoaira/GINflow/README.md

 2. **Window vectors** – slide a configurable window across each transcript, concatenate node embeddings, and L2-normalise the resulting vectors.
 3. **Index build** – load all database windows into a FAISS index (Flat, IVF, IVFPQ, OPQ+IVFPQ, or HNSW).
 4. **Seeding** – query each window from the designated query set, retain neighbours above a cosine threshold, and record their implied diagonals.
-5. **Diagonal clustering** – enforce a two-hit rule by grouping seeds that fall within a user-defined span on the same diagonal.
+5. **Diagonal clustering** – enforce a two-hit rule by grouping seeds that fall within a user-defined span while permitting limited diagonal drift.
-6. **Local alignment** – inflate each cluster into a candidate region and run a banded Smith–Waterman alignment with affine gaps.
+6. **Local alignment** – inflate each cluster into a candidate region and run a banded Smith–Waterman alignment that adapts to the observed diagonal spread.
 Scores are derived from z-scored cosine similarities using background μ/σ estimates.
 7. **Reporting** – emit a TSV of the top scoring high-scoring pairs (HSPs) with coordinates, scores, average cosine similarity, gaps, and sequence/structure snippets.

 ## Key Features

 - **BLAST-like workflow** tailored to structure-aware node embeddings.
 - **Configurable FAISS backends** with support for Flat, IVF, IVFPQ, OPQ+IVFPQ, and HNSW indices.
-- **Deterministic seeding** via cosine similarity thresholds and diagonal clustering.
+- **Deterministic seeding** via cosine similarity thresholds and drift-aware diagonal clustering.
 - **Banded Smith–Waterman** with affine gaps, X-drop termination, and user-tunable scoring clamps.
 - **Background-aware scoring** using μ/σ derived from random node pairs.
 - **GPU-ready embeddings**through ginfinity profiles, while downstream steps run efficiently on CPUs.